Paul has been a Green Bay Packers fan all of his life. He remembers seeing Bart Starr, Paul Hornung, and Jimmie Taylor play in the 1960s.

 Since I also played defense, we also had defensive line formations of attacking the ball which was called by the defensive captain.
 As a lineman, I was responsible for clogging up my space opposite the offensive player, so the halfback couldn't get through.
 On passing downs, I had to penetrate and get pressure on the quarterback.

-I remember scrimmaging a lot during the last week of training camp and culminating the scrimmaging with a practice scrimmage against a neighboring high school.
+I remember scrimmaging a lot during the last week of training camp and culminating the scrimmages with a practice scrimmage against Waterford High School.

 The Author as Left Tackle